Tim Cullen (banker)

 He is a former commissioner for the Financial Supervision Commission of the Isle of Man Government.
-In June 2014, he was awarded an MBE for services to international financial management.

 In June 2014, he was awarded the MBE for services to international financial management.

 Early life

 Born on 23 March 1944 in Harlow, Essex, he is the son of Brian Cullen CBE, who joined the British Embassy in Stockholm as commercial counsellor in 1957, and the brother of Dr Pat Cullen.

 He was educated at King William's College, Isle of Man, gaining his MA from Trinity College, Dublin.